 Holzer received her B.F.A. from Ohio University in 1972.
 In that summer she studied at the Rhode Island School of Design and entered into its M.F.A.
 Program in 1975.
 In 1976, she moved to New York City and joined the Whitney Museum’s Independent Study Program and began working in public spaces as a street artist.

 Holzer had read a number of Post-Structuralist writers from the Whitney Museum’s reading list.
 She rephrased their ideas into one-liners, suited to advertising messages, and called these statements “Truisms.”
-She compiled them into alphabetical lists, printed them on white paper, and wheat-pasted them on buildings and walls in her neighborhood and all over Manhattan.
+She compiled them into alphabetical lists, printed them on white paper, and wheat-pasted them on buildings and walls not only in her neighborhood but all over Manhattan.
 This was her initial public work.
 Texts have now replaced images in her work.

 Holzer in 1989-1990 had a solo show, a spectacular installation on three floors of the Guggenheim Museum where a long LED sign formed a circle up a parapet wall.
-Words moved and flashed in red, green, and yellow lights, conveying more than 300 of her messages and disturbing declarations.
-In 2009, New York’s Whitney Museum had a 15 year survey of her work “For Chicago.”
+Words moved and flashed in red, green, and yellow lights, conveying more than 300 of her messages and declarations.
+In 2009, New York’s Whitney Museum of American Art had a 15 year survey of her work “For Chicago.”
 This was her first exhibition to lie flat on the floor where her LED pieces reduced language to pure light in a runway-like setting.
 Starting in 2010, Holzer’s work focused on government documents concerning the Mid-East; these were declassified U.S. Army documents from the war in Iraq.